 A Comparison of Uncertainties

-In the SI redefinition, it will be the constants that are exactly defined, assigned zero uncertainty by definition.
-A primary kg-to-kg measurement with the NIST Kibble balance is initially expected to yield a higher uncertainty than the present system, around 13 micrograms at the kg level.
+In the SI redefinition, it is the constants that are exactly defined, assigned zero uncertainty by definition.
+A primary kg-to-kg measurement with the NIST Kibble balance is initially expected to yield a higher uncertainty than the former system, around 13 micrograms at the kg level.
 But that's good enough for most purposes, and that's also just a starting point; the uncertainties are likely to decrease as the techniques improve.
 And a redefined kilogram comes with its other advantages right out of the gate, such as better scalability and being able to compare masses to a primary kilogram standard without having to travel to an artifact at a distant location.

 With the ability to make direct comparisons between the Planck constant and mass, researchers won't be forced to begin with the kilogram on their way to a tenth of a microgram or to 10,000 kilograms: the Planck constant will take them there directly.
 This means that the primary realizations of very large and very small masses could have much lower uncertainties than they have now.
 This is accomplished at NIST using an electrostatic force balance for the primary realization of masses in the range of 50 micrograms to 30 milligrams.